Indian Councils Act 1909: Background

 In 1885, the Indian National Congress was founded at Gokuldas Tejpal Sanskrit College in Bombay, gathering a small group of colonial India's educated elite.
 One of their main grievances was the difficulty Indians faced when trying to enter the civil service and administrative roles.
-Queen Victoria had promised racial equality in the selection of civil servants for the government of India in the Government of India Act of 1858, but in practice Indians remained largely outside spheres of power.
-Examinations for the services were exclusively held in Great Britain and were open to only to male applicants between the ages of 17 and 22 (this was later changed to a range of 17 to 19 in 1878).
+Queen Victoria had promised racial equality in the selection of civil servants for the government of India in the Government of India Act 1858, but in practice Indians remained largely outside spheres of power.
+Examinations for the services were exclusively held in Great Britain and were open only to male applicants between the ages of 17 and 22 (this was later changed to a range of 17 to 19 in 1878).
 British administrators' reluctance to accept Indians into the civil service only further closed administrative positions to Indians.

-In the face of growing Indian demands, the Indian Councils Act of 1892 introduced several reforms to the legislative councils in British India; it expanded the number of members in the central and provincial councils, and permitted universities and other bodies in India to recommend and elect representatives.
+In the face of growing Indian demands, the Indian Councils Act 1892 introduced several reforms to the legislative councils in British India; it expanded the number of members in the central and provincial councils, and permitted universities and other bodies in India to recommend and elect representatives.
 However, the government continued to approve many bills despite strong Indian opposition; additionally, it did not give members control over the budget, as they were only allowed to debate it, not vote on it.
 Unhappy with such minor concessions, many Indian National Congress members blamed the lack of progress on the Congress's moderate strategy and agitated for a more assertive strategy against the British.

 After the Liberal Party's victory in the 1906 general election, liberal philosopher John Morley became the Secretary of State for India; Morley strove to implement the equality of opportunity promised in 1892, but also wished to 'rally the moderates' against a rising wave of radical nationalists and political terrorism.
 In May and June 1906, Morley and the moderate Congress leader Gokhale discussed the Congress's demands for reforming the Secretary of State's Council, the executive councils of the viceroy and governors, and the legislative councils.
-On July 1906, during a speech on the Indian Budget in the House of Commons, Morley announced that he would consider proposals on reform.
+In July 1906, during a speech on the Indian Budget in the House of Commons, Morley announced that he would consider proposals on reform.
 This spurred leaders of the Muslim League to send the Simla Deputation to advocate for Muslim interests.